monzoor/eskimi/readme.md

-# Falcon front end setup
+# Eskimi front end setup

 To work with Eskimi front end you need to follow this steps
 #### Installation